 Applicants who wish to have an Exceptional Social or Medical Need considered with their application (oversubscription criterion 2) are expected to submit independent professional evidence which explains clearly why it is essential to attend this school and no other school.

 For normal round entry.

-An application may be considered as late if evidence is submitted after the National Closing Date or by calling 0345 155 1019 for a paper version
+An application may be considered as late if evidence is submitted after the National Closing Date.

 Applicants must also complete a LA Common Application Form